rufuspollock/s3-bucket-listing/README.md

 * You probably want to put this in an index.html in the root of your s3 bucket
 * You may want to turn on website mode for your s3 bucket.
+* Set both the Index Document and Error Document to index.html.
 * **Note** for s3 buckets in website mode you must explicitly configure the bucket url - see below for details and explanation of why this is necessary.